carolsbraz/kanban-board/README.md

 # simple-kanban-board
-Pequeno kanban para trabalhar com a Drag and Drop API do JavaScript
+Pequeno kanban para trabalhar com a Drag and Drop API do HTML